rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   into multiple hardware-level memory operations.
 In the same manner as with atomics, if a `Volatile` wrapper type is provided by Rust, the underlying hardware is guaranteed to support memory operations of that width.
+- `VolatileXyz` wrappers more strongly encourage developers to refrain from mixing volatile and non-volatile memory accesses, which is usually a mistake.
 - The ability to specify stronger-than-`Relaxed` memory orderings and to use memory operations other than loads and stores enables Rust to draw a clear distinction between atomic operations which are meant to synchronize normal